 Lindsey loves the spontaneity, fluidity and beautiful colour ranges of both Watercolour and Earth Inks.
 These enable her to work wet in wet – fast and free .
 Lindsey loves working en plein air especially in her most beloved destination Venice, where the light and architecture provide endless inspiration.
 Recently Lindsey has been developing more abstract works and her ideas are evolving into new and exciting works.

 Benjamin Smith is a figurative artist in the classical tradition.
 From an early age he developed an admiration for the discipline and creativity of the great painters.
 Specialising in traditional representational oil painting and drawing, Benjamin’s goal is to connect with ancestral forms and methods of art, taking them in new directions.
 He hopes to create beautiful, luminous and engaging artworks that will grow on the viewer and reward time … Continue reading

-Jo works in oils and creates contemporary canvases in a range of subjects.
-Light, colour and texture are captured in her landscapes and her life studies, largely of people, exhibit a graphic quality, focusing on tone and composition with elements of colour.
-Jo paints whatever inspires her, from flowers to woodlands, groups of children in a playground to a nineteenth century cattle market. .
+Jo is an oil painter and lives in Mannings Heath, West Sussex.
+Light, colour and texture are captured in her contemporary landscapes while her life studies, largely of people, exhibit a graphic quality, focusing on tone and composition.
+Jo paints whatever inspires her, from flowers to woodlands, sunsets to coastlines, groups of children in a playground or a nineteenth century cattle market.

 I paint in oils, working with perhaps just four or five colours.
 My subjects are abstract and semi-abstract land and sea-scapes.
 I work to communicate the restlessness I feel is present within a scene as a continuously shifting intensity of sound and movement.
 As such, achievement for me is when all of the viewer’s senses are engaged as they look at the work.
 I want them to hear and feel … Continue reading